How to get touch with us over the festive period

 • On the one hand, a business managing a portfolio of tenanted properties would fall short of the test.
 Here, the Revenue argues that the business is holding the properties as a means of generating rental income and so class it as being carried out for investment purposes, so BPR is denied.

-• By contrast, if the same portfolio of properties were used by to provide bed and breakfast accommodation, the Revenue would usually class the business as a trading business and so permit Inheritance Tax relief.
+• By contrast, if the same portfolio of properties were used to provide bed and breakfast accommodation, the Revenue would usually class the business as a trading business and so permit Inheritance Tax relief.
 The justification for this is the additional level of service offered to the users of the bed and breakfast business; in the Revenue’s eyes, the fees are for more than simply staying the night.

 How does Business Property Relief affect holiday parks?